-- What kind of support do you find from the Church and your local community in order to further your recovery journey? - How have friends, mentors, sponsors, spiritual directors, and therapists impacted your life in recovery? - Is there something you have been reflecting on which requires action in the new year?
+- What support do you find from the Church and your local community related to lust addiction recovery? - How have friends, mentors, sponsors, spiritual directors, confessors and/or therapists impacted your life in recovery and directed you toward Jesus? - How is God calling you to take new action or explore new opportunities in this new year?